univention/univention-portal/docs/decisions/0009-e2e-tests-in-pipeline.md

 - We will get the E2E tests running in the CI pipelines relatively fast.
 - We may experience some flakiness in the tests due to VM state-related issues (since we don't create a VM from scratch on every test run).
-- The UVVM VM exists independently of our repo, and certain things like UCS version has to be synced manually to what the latest repo code expects.
+- The UVMM VM exists independently of our repo, and certain things like UCS version has to be synced manually to what the latest repo code expects.
   However, most configuration can be managed via our Ansible scripts.